fraser-lab/fraser-lab.github.io/courses/methods_2021/index.md

 **Course Format:** 6 hours of lecture/group work per week in class, substantial group work outside of class

-**Location and Date/Hours:** Monday, Tuesday, Wednesday - 9AM-11AM on The Zoom where it happens!
+**Location and Date/Hours:** Monday, Tuesday, Wednesday - 9AM-11AM in either Genentech Hall 227 or The Zoom where it happens!

 **Prerequisites:** All incoming first year BP and CCB graduate students are required to enroll in this course.